 8. SHRIMPS IN GARLIC (Gambas al ajillo)

 Spanish prawns in garlic, or gambas al ajillo, is a typical seafood dish in Spain coming originally from Andalusia.
 Prawns cooked with garlic, parsley, Sherry wine, and lemon is food for the soul.
 This classic Spanish tapa dish you can find in every tapas bar in Spain.

 Shrimp in Spain is a highly praised food.
 Shrimps in Spain come with various names depending on their size.
 From the largest shrimps called langostinos in Spain and medium-size shrimps called gamabas to small in size but expensive camarones.
 No matter of the size, shrimps in Spain are always a first-class delicacy!

 9. OCTOPUS FROM GALICIA (Pulpo a la Gallega)

 Galician style octopus and is one of the most famous seafood dishes in Spain.
-Pulpo a la Gallega is a simple tapa dish made of boiled octopus, cut into small bite size, and sprinkled with olive oil, salt and lost of paprika.
+Pulpo a la Gallega is a simple tapa dish made of boiled octopus, cut into small bite-size pieces, and sprinkled with olive oil, salt, and lots of paprika.
 It is also called Pulpo a la Feria for its popularity at parties and festivals.
 Don’t forget, Galicia offers the best seafood in Spain.
-And octopus, or pulpo in Spanish, is so much worshiped in Galicia that there are even restaurants in Galicia called pulperias dedicated to eating octopus.
+And octopus, or pulpo in Spanish, is so much worshiped in Galicia that there are even restaurants in Galicia called pulperias dedicated to eating octopuses.